-Major Tom’s War will be launchedas a revised and extended second edition ebook on Saturday 14 December 2 – 3 Venue C attheChandigarhMilitaryHistoryLiteratureFestival.
-The paperback versionwillbeavailablefromFebruary2020.
+Major Tom’s War was launchedas a revised and extended second edition ebook on Saturday 14 December 2 – 3 Venue C attheChandigarhMilitaryHistoryLiteratureFestival.
+The paperback versionwas launched in 2020.

 For four unforgettable days in Amritsar I have had the honour to meet the descendants of not just one but two of the soldiers alongside whom Tom fought in France 1914 – 1918.

 Dinesh Rana saw the first post about MajorTom’sWar in the Chandigarh Tribune in September 2018 and got in contact immediately to say that Arjan Singh, a dafadur who worked for my grandfather after he became a military policeman in 1916, was his grandfather.
 After a very long delay caused by a glitch in my website (I was so mortified!)
 I responded and plans were quickly hatched to meet up.

 I travelled by car (ably driven by the unflappable Mandeep, driver to the Sandhu family, who kindly loaned him to me) through flat farmland chequered with fields of pale green winter wheat, golden mustard, and bamboo-like sugar cane.
 The peas were being harvested too, farm workers in brightly coloured clothing cramming them into tall grey sacks.
 Back-breaking work.
 In one grassy field a tractor driver ploughed seemingly random curved furrows, apparently for the sheer joy of watching the snowy cattle egrets settle on freshly turned soil.